 Definition The dominant type of injury produced by the trauma event.

 Justification Collected to determine trends and calculation of TRISS (blunt and penetrating only).

-Guide for use most instances, determination of the dominant injury type will be based on the echanism of injury, and relate directly to:
+In most instances, determination of the dominant injury type will be based on the mechanism of injury, and relate directly to:

-nerally occur from mechanisms such as motor vehicle collisions, cts, falls and sports injuries.
+Blunt injuries generally occur from mechanisms such as motor vehicle collisions, pedestrian impacts, falls and sports injuries.

-component of in lacerations from This excludes clo ies require skin penetration by an external force as the principal jury.
-Examples include stab and gunshot wounds, bomb fragments, a single sharp instrument, glass-related injuries and impalements. sed contusions, compound fractures where the bone breaks the s compound fractures where an external object travels through the bone.
+Penetrating injuries require skin penetration by an external force as the principal component of injury.
+Examples include stab and gunshot wounds, bomb fragments, lacerations from a single sharp instrument, glass-related injuries and impalements.
+This excludes closed contusions, compound fractures where the bone breaks the skin, but includes compound fractures where an external object travels through the skin and into the bone.

-as flames, hot su caused by exposure to electrical, thermal or corrosive agents such bstances, chemicals or radiation.
-Examples include situations where imarily damaged soft tissues (electrical burns).
+Burn injuries are caused by exposure to electrical, thermal or corrosive agents such as flames, hot substances, chemicals or radiation.
+Examples include situations where electricity has primarily damaged soft tissues (electrical burns).

 Unknown - type of injury cannot be determined.

 In some cases, the dominant injury type will not be readily apparent.
 For example, a patient injured in a severe motor vehicle collision (which generally results in blunt injuries) may have additional penetrating injuries.
 When compared with blunt injuries sustained in such an injury event, such penetrating injuries may be minor (as in superficially embedded glass from a broken window) or major (as in impalement on an object within the vehicle).
-In such cases, the dominant injury type may be established by additional review of: 3.08 Injury event description; and 7.05 AIS Injury Codes Where an injury event results in both blunt and non-blunt trauma of equal AIS severity, the non-blunt injury type should be used.
+In such cases, the dominant injury type may be established by additional review of:

+- 3.08 Injury event description; and - 7.05 AIS Injury Codes

+Where an injury event results in both blunt and non-blunt trauma of equal AIS severity, the non-blunt injury type should be used.
-Validation rules

-Data type String

-Field size maximum 1

-Data domain Code Descript

 1 Blunt

 2 Penetrating

-3 Burns
+- 3 Burns - ?
 Unknown